Anna Savva

+Savva's early stage work included performances at Theatro Technis in London during the late 1970s and early 1980.
+She played Calonice in Lysistrata (starting 1 December 1977), Maria in A Dowry with 2 White Doves (January 1978), Demosthenia in Oh Democracy (21 February – 23 March 1978), Kyria in Don Kamillo (2–16 March 1979), and Yiota in Aphrodite Unbound (15 March – April 1980).

 She originated the role of Martha in the world-premiere of Howard Brenton's JUDE at The Hampstead Theatre.

 She has had roles in Minder, EastEnders, Prime Suspect and Planespotting.
+In 2026, she played Hortense LeRoux in Series 15, Episode 7 of Death in Paradise.

 She also helped puppeteer "Audrey II" in Little Shop of Horrors.